We all like to support local and shop from the small businesses in our towns all year. But on Small Business Saturday, you really have no excuse!

 My Small Business Saturday Experience

-This year is a little different, as I won’t be set-up as a vendor, BUT this means that I get to pop around town and support my friends!
+This year is a little different, as I won’t be set-up as a vendor.
+BUT this means that I get to pop around town and support my friends!

-I consider the Vibe Creative District my home turf, and I spend a lot of time at these small, locally-owned-and-operated businesses on a daily basis!
+I consider the Vibe Creative District my home turf.
+Hence, I spend a lot of time at these small, locally-owned-and-operated businesses on a daily basis!
 In fact, many of my neighbors and friends own businesses here.
 So I will definitely be hitting the streets to support them.
 There are over a dozen bricks-and-mortar local business storefronts participating in sales, specials, and a district-wide scavenger hunt on Small Business Saturday that you do not want to miss.

 - Angie’s Style Boutique